Courtesy of A&M Construction

 Image Credit: Three Brothers Flooring, Oceanport, NJ

-You’re in the home improvement store and you see the floors that you just have to have.
-You’re shopping online and you see a great deal on the dishwasher that you want for your kitchen.
-Purchasing these items before you’ve completely planned out your renovation project is a renovation fail.
+Whether you’re buying flooring, appliances or fixtures, purchasing items before you plan out your project is a remodeling mistake.
 You need to have accurate measurements and a clear idea of what the completed project will look like before you start purchasing supplies and materials.
 Low prices on an unexpected sale might be tempting, but you could end up losing money when you find out that your new appliance is the wrong size or that you didn’t order enough flooring and now the store is sold out.
-Make a plan, set a budget, and then purchase your supplies.
+Make a plan with your contractor, set a budget, and then purchase your supplies.